Login

 There are other key differences as well:

-• Mortgage Terms: In Canada, mortgages are typically offered with a maximum term of 25 years, while in the U.S., terms can be as long as 30 years or even longer in some cases.
-This means Canadian mortgage borrowers must pay off their mortgages faster than their U.S. counterparts.
+• Mortgage Terms: In Canada, mortgages are typically offered with a maximum term of 25 years.
+In the U.S., terms can extend to 30 years or longer in some cases.
+This forces Canadian borrowers to repay their mortgages faster than most U.S. borrowers.

-• Down Payment Requirements: In Canada, home buyers are required to make a minimum down payment of 5% of the purchase price, while in the U.S., down payment requirements can vary based on the type of loan and the lender.
-Some U.S. mortgage loans require as little as 3% down payment, while others may require 20% or more.
+• Down Payment Requirements: In Canada, home buyers must make a minimum down payment of 5% of the purchase price.
+In the U.S., minimum down payments vary by loan program and lender.
+Some loans allow down payments as low as 3%, while others may require 20% or more.

-• Mortgage Market: The overall mortgage market in Canada is more heavily regulated than in the U.S. The Canadian government has implemented several measures to ensure that the mortgage market remains stable and that borrowers are not taking on too much debt.
-These measures include stress testing to ensure that borrowers can afford their mortgage payments and limits on the amount of debt that borrowers can take on relative to their income.
-In the U.S., there is generally less government regulation of the mortgage market.
+• Mortgage Market: The mortgage market in Canada is more heavily regulated than in the U.S. The Canadian government has implemented policies designed to maintain stability and prevent excessive household debt.
+These include stress testing to ensure borrowers can afford payments and limits on debt relative to income.
+In the U.S., government regulation of the mortgage market is generally less restrictive.

 Instructions for the Canadian loan calculator